-3.1 Relationship Between Higher Education and Technical and Vocational Education and Training programs are based to a major extent on research and the development of generalizable knowledge in a field of study, and the application of that theoretical and practical knowledge in research and professional practice.
+3.1 Relationship Between Higher Education and Technical and Vocational Education and Training

+Programs in vocational and technical training are largely competency based with competencies directly derived from employment requirements for particular trades and occupations.
+Higher education programs are based to a major extent on research and the development of generalizable knowledge in a field of study, and the application of that theoretical and practical knowledge in research and professional practice.